elucian/bee/syntax/overview.md

 print j ≡ i; -- $T (same)
 ```

-## Conditional
+## Conditionals

-A conditional is using symbol "if" that is implication to control one statement.
+A conditional is a logic condition used to control statement execution.

 ```
  statement if (condition);
 ```

-The statement is executed only if the condition is 1 = $T.
+The statement is executed only if the condition evaluate true = $T.

 **notes:**
 1. Conditional expression must be enclosed in ();